-It's no secret that the trend in the packaging industry has been moving from rigid to flexible packaging.
+It's no secret that one of the biggest trends in the packaging industry has been moving from rigid to flexible packaging.
 Walking through the grocery store a year ago (much less 10 years ago) provides a completely different view today that has nothing to do with product - it's the package!

-For a more microscopic inspection, what does this trend mean for stand up pouch or pillow bag vs. metal cans and how does switching packaging methods benefit both consumers and manufacturers?
+For a more microscopic inspection, what does this trend mean for stand up pouch or pillow bag vs. metal cans or glass jars?
+How does switching packaging methods benefit both consumers and manufacturers?

 Whether it is switching a #10 can of soup or sauce to a pillow bag made by a liquid bagger or converting a can of nuts into stand up pouches made by a stand up pouch packaging machine, the appeal is becoming more prevalent.
 Before we dive into the five major reasons producers are switching to flexible packaging vs rigid packaging, let's walk through the difference between the two.

 The consumer also benefits from this space-savings.
 The flexibility of the pouch and lighter weight allows more of the packaged product to be stored in the desired location.

 This chemical is not the only concern.
 The thin layer used to line the cans can still be compromised, especially with acidic food.
 This may cause leakage of the tin or aluminum into the food.
 Contamination could lead to gastrointestinal and neurological health problems.
-And let's not forget, as my mother and aunts continuously warned me, that once the can is open, it's even more possible for the metal to leak into the food.
+And let's not forget that once the can is open, it's even more possible for the metal to leak into the food.

 Health and food blogs and articles such as those written by Anne's Healthy Kitchen, Women's Health, and many more also espouse the idea of avoiding food in metal cans.
 Word is getting around and to make an impact, we need to listen to what is being spread by and to consumers as well as noting the lifestyle habits of the Millennials and Generation Z and incorporate it into our packaging.